conjure-cp/EssenceCatalog-runs/problems/csplib-prob015-SchursLemma/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 133
-- Number of params (completed) 133
+- Number of params      133 (completed)
+- Number of params        1 (at least one timed out)
-- Number of params (all timed out) 0
+- Number of params        0 (all timed out)
-- Number of params (analysed in this file) 133
+- Number of params      133 (analysed in this file)

 ## Models